bcomnes/node-handbook/README.md

 # How to know node

-Now that we have seen a bit about the history and motivations behind node, lets actually visit the nessisary materials to acutally understand node.
+Now that we have seen a bit about the history and motivations behind node, lets actually visit the necessary materials to actually understand node.

 ## [The Art of Node](https://github.com/maxogden/art-of-node#the-art-of-node)